willgao23/UmBeGone/README.md

 ## What was the motivation behind this project?
 As someone who loves performing and public speaking, I'm always looking for ways to improve my skills.
 Specifically, I found that while performing improv comedy, I hesitated a lot within scenes.
-Punchlines just don't land the same when every other word is *um*, so I decided to make UmBeGone for me and any other serial hesitators out there.
+Punchlines just don't land the same when every other word is *um*, so I decided to make UmBeGone for me and all other serial hesitators out there.

 ## What challenges were faced?
 The biggest challenge I faced while developing UmBeGone was facilitating the user recordings to match the